CodeNerve/CodeInterview-Practice/Array And Strings/README.md

 # Array And Strings

-Interview questions for Arrays and Strings.
+Interview questions for Arrays and Strings: PDF Page no. : 101, Book Page no. :90

 **1. Find if a string has all unique characters.**